LoomSDK/LoomSDK/README.md

 You'll now be developing with your custom Loom build!

-For more information, please see the individual Readme files for platform specific setup instructions
+For more information, please see the individual Readme files for platform specific setup instructions.